Learning with Documents

 Archives right now: our educational approach

-Our educational work lies at the interface between memorial education and archive education and we participate in the networks of both disciplines.
+Our educational work lies at the interface between memorial education and archive education, and we participate in the networks of both disciplines.
+We comply with the Recommendations for Teaching and Learning about the Holocaust issued by the International Holocaust Remembrance Alliance (IHRA).
 The educational offerings of the Arolsen Archives all provide the practical expertise which is needed in order to be able to work independently with historical sources.
 And they provide information about Nazi persecution which is relevant to our own times.
 Our offerings include elements of inquiry-based/discovery learning, biographical learning and project-oriented learning.
 The analysis of historical sources is a demanding task, but it provides special opportunities for learning from the past and for acquiring analytical skills.
 We would like to highlight these opportunities, try them out and make them accessible in formats that can be used by people who do not have a comprehensive background knowledge in teaching or extracurricular education.
 We are trying out new digital methods with this aim in mind, using tools such as the e-Guide to provide fact-based historical information in a form which is easy to understand.

 Please contact us…